-(ii) TML
+(ii) SCL

 The land or interests or other rights in respect of the land for the operation of the TML1 were vested in and the movable assets of the TML1 were assigned to the Corporation by the Government for a term of 50 years at a nominal premium of \$1,000 and \$1 respectively.
-The same vesting and assignment terms apply to the land or interests or other rights in respect of the land and the movable assets for the operation of the second phase of the TML.
+The same vesting and assignment terms apply to the land or interests or other rights in respect of the land and the movable assets for the operation of the second phase of the TML and the final phase of the SCL.
 These costs represent the adopted value for the acquisition of the right of use of the land and the related assets.
 Furthermore, the expenditure incurred by the Corporation for the SCL project that was previously recognised as deferred expenditure was transferred to intangible assets upon commencement of the Supplemental Service Concession (TML1).